Khuntawee/Khuntawee/README.md

 <h1></h1>

 ### 👨‍💻 About Me :
 I’m currently learning on Golang.
-And I'm inspired to be a Full Stack Developer. 😄
+And I'm inspired to be a Full Stack Developer. 🌱
+  - Iasdasd
+  - asdasd
+  - asdad
 <!--
 **Khuntawee/Khuntawee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.